vim-ctrlspace/vim-ctrlspace/README.md

 Another cool feature is that, you can name your tabs and you can save the whole set of tabs and buffers as a workspace in your project directory and reopen it later.
-And naturally, you can list and open any files available in you project, having your fuzzy search at hand.
+And naturally, you can list and open any files available in your project, having your fuzzy search at hand.
 It's also worth to mention, the plugin tries to employ Ruby when possible to speed up things.
 Oh, and you can also perform a lot of operations on list contents.
 You can move, copy, rename, delete